-The Bank of England's (BoE) Monetary Policy Committee (MPC) voted to raise the Base Rate for a ninth consecutive meeting on 15th December 2022, taking it to 3.5%, the highest level since November 2008.
-This reflects their commitment to combat inflationary pressures, even at the risk hampering growth, to ensure headline CPI inflation drops back to its 2% target over a three-year timeframe
+At its meeting on 13th December 2023 the Bank of England's (BoE) Monetary Policy Committee (MPC) voted for the third meeting in a row to leave interest rates at 5.25%, with Governor Bailey commenting there is still some way to go in the fight to control inflation and that it was much too early to be thinking about rate cuts.
+This reflects their commitment to combat inflationary pressures, even at the risk of hampering growth, to ensure headline CPI inflation drops back to its 2% target.